 The County of San Diego urges parents to make sure their preteens

-(11-12 year olds) are immunized against serious diseases, such as
+(11-12 year old's) are immunized against serious diseases, such as

-pertussis (whooping cough), Human Papillomavirus (HPV), meningitis,
+COVID-19, pertussis (whooping cough), Human Papillomavirus (HPV),

 An important focus of Preteen Vaccine Week is increasing immunization rates against Human Papillomavirus (HPV).
-There are two types of HPV vaccines and both are highly effective at preventing the common types of HPV that can lead to certain types of cancer, including cervical cancer, mouth, and throat cancers later in life.
+There are two types of HPV vaccines, and both are highly effective at preventing the common types of HPV that can lead to certain types of cancer, including cervical cancer, mouth and throat cancers later in life.

 Make sure your children are vaccinated so that they are ready for

 Vaccines and what diseases they protect against

 Your preteen may also need to catch up on other vaccines they may have missed such as MMR, Varicella, or HepB.
 Ask your health care provider if your child is up to date on their vaccines.